 Art’s broadcasting work has been recognized with numerous awards, including three sportscasting Emmys in 1985, 1988, and 1989.
 In 2001, Art was inducted into the Hall of Fame of the Greater St. Louis Association of Black Journalists.
 In 2002, the National Alliance on Mental Health presented Art its annual Media Award, and the following year the University of Missouri-Columbia selected him for its prestigious Faculty-Alumni Award.
 In 2009, Art was inducted into the St. Louis Media Foundation Television Hall of Fame.

-He has a Bachelor of Journalism degree from the University of Missouri-Columbia, and his interests include tennis, photography, and documentary filmmaking.
-His first documentary "Before They Fall Off The Cliff" was accepted to multiple film festivals, and is being used by the Crisis Intervention Team of St. Louis County to train police officers on how to de-escalate encounters with citizens who have a mental illness.
+He is a native of St. Charles, Missouri and earned a Bachelor of Journalism degree from the University of Missouri-Columbia.
+His interests include tennis, photography, and documentary film-making.
+His first documentary, "Before They Fall Off The Cliff" was accepted to multiple film festivals, and is being used by the Crisis Intervention Team of St. Louis County to train police officers on how to de-escalate encounters with citizens who have a mental illness.
 He's currently working on "Johnnie Be Good," a music documentary about Rock and Roll Hall of Fame pianist Johnnie Johnson.

 Art is married and has an adult daughter.